JankariTech/blog/src/assets/Playwright/Playwright-intro.md

 ---
 Playwright is an open-source NodeJS framework for browser automation.
 It is developed by Microsoft and the development team has members that were involved in developing [Puppeteer](https://github.com/puppeteer/puppeteer) for Google.

 One of the main features of Playwright is that it can automate Chromium, Webkit, and Firefox browsers with a single API.
 Along with being cross-browser, it is cross-platform and cross-language, supporting the major OS like Windows, Linux, Mac and languages like TypeScript, JavaScript, Python, .NET, Java.
-Playwright also comes with tools like codgen - which lets you generate automatic code by recording your actions, you can find out more about Playwright on their [official website](https://playwright.dev/).
+Playwright also comes with tools like codgen — which let you generate automatic code by recording your actions.
+You can find out more about Playwright on their [official website](https://playwright.dev/).

 For this blog, we will be implementing BDD in Playwright.
-I have a small to-do web app and I'm going to be setting up Playwright in the same.
-If you want to follow through you can fork and clone the project from [here](https://github.com/SwikritiT/todo).
-If you have your web application you can set up Playwright there as well.
+I have a small to-do web app, and I'm going to be setting up Playwright in the same.
+If you want to follow through, you can fork and clone the project from [here](https://github.com/SwikritiT/todo).
+If you have your web application, you can set up Playwright there as well.
 Let's get started!

 *Note: the whole setup is done in Ubuntu 20.04.3 LTS, so some setup steps might differ depending on your platform*

 ## Prerequisites

 - Node.js version 12 or above.
-If you don't already have node installed in your system you can use this [blog as a guide](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-20-04)
+If you don't already have node installed in your system, you can use this [blog as a guide](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-20-04)

 *Note Only Ubuntu 18.04 and Ubuntu 20.04 are officially supported.*